 - Delicious when cooked crispy — often compared to bacon

 The catch for Canadians: Pink Oysters are tropical.
 They need 18-30°C (64-86°F) to fruit and will not tolerate cold.
 In a Canadian winter, you'll need a warm room or supplemental heating.
-Summer is ideal.
+Summer is the perfect time to grow them — your house is already at the right temperature.

 Check out our Pink Oyster Grow Kit or read our detailed Pink Oyster growing guide.